JuGid/Poox/README.md

 # Poox
 [![codecov](https://codecov.io/gh/JuGid/Poox/branch/master/graph/badge.svg?token=MYW4EAZ78V)](https://codecov.io/gh/JuGid/Poox)

-Poox is a library used to generate CSS files as PHP classes.
+Poox is a library to generate CSS files with PHP classes.
 The name is the concatenation of POO (Programmation Orientée Objet) and CSS (sounds as X in French)

 ## Installation